UNITED WAY COMMUNITY PARTNERS

 Our Community Partners help many families and people in multiple counties across the South Plains.
 We've created an interactive Google Map to let you see the different locations and areas where our partners provide services and the far-reaching effects of your support for United Way.

-Below is a heat map of Lubbock County that shows the number of services provided in each zip code within the county in 2021.
-United Way Community Partners impacted lives more than 137,000 times last year.
+Below is a heat map of Lubbock County that shows the number of services provided in each zip code within the county in 2021. in 2022, United Way Community Partners impacted lives more than 121,000 times.

 *Does not include services to individuals identifying as homeless or services where zip code data was not collected.